How to give camera access to Instagram (Android and iOS)

 The Instagram app on Android and iPhones, like so many other apps, asks for a variety of permissions.
 There’s the obvious Storage or Photos access that allows Instagram to access media files on local storage.
 There’s the Location permission for location tags and Contacts so Instagram can check if any of your contacts are using Instagram.
 Finally, there are Camera and Microphone permissions.
-Some users were wondering how to enable camera access on Instagram and we made sure to explain below.
+Some users were wondering how to give camera access to Instagram, and we made sure to explain below.

-Why can’t I enable my camera for Instagram on iOS 15?
+Why can’t I enable my camera for Instagram on iOS?

 1. Give Instagram camera permission on Android